seatrips/Shiftpool/README.md

 'pool_fee_payout_address' => '17957303129556813956L',   <- Payout address if fee > 0.0
 'delegate_address' => '17957303129556813956L',    <- Delegate address - must be valid forging delegate address
 'payout_threshold' => '1',    <- Payout threshold in LISK
-'fixed_withdraw_fee' => '0.1',    <- Fixed Wihtdraw fee in LISK
+'fixed_withdraw_fee' => '0.1',    <- Fixed Withdraw fee in LISK
-'withdraw_interval_in_sec' => '43200',   <- Wihtdraw script interval represented in seconds
+'withdraw_interval_in_sec' => '43200',   <- Withdraw script interval represented in seconds
-'secret' => 'passphrase1',    <- Main passphrase the same your as in your forging delegete 'secondSecret' => 'passphrase2' <- Second passphrase, if you dont have one leave it empty ex. ""'
+'secret' => 'passphrase1',    <- Main passphrase the same your as in your forging delegate 'secondSecret' => 'passphrase2' <- Second passphrase, if you don't have one leave it empty ex. ""
 </pre>

 #Usage